darenliang/darenliang.com/content/about.md

 My name is Daren Liang.
 I am currently an undergraduate computer science student at the University of Toronto.

-I enjoy working on small programming projects on my free time.
+I enjoy working on blog posts and small programming projects on my free time.

 You can find me on
 GitHub [@darenliang](https://github.com/darenliang "darenliang's GitHub").